munificent/dep-interface-libraries/Proposal.md

 In other words, we statically check top-level functions.
 As you'll see in later phases, this is dramatically simpler.
 The process works like so:

+**To tell if two libraries are compatible:**

+1. Produce the *visible namespace* of each library.
+This is the export namespace of the library after the `show` and `hide` combinators in the directive have been applied.
+2. If the visible namespace of either library contains a type declaration (class, enum, or typedef), fail.
+3. If the maps of names to members of the two visible namespaces are not compatible, fail.

-**To tell if an interface library I and a configuration-specific library S are compatible:**
+**To tell if two maps of names to members A and B are compatible:**

- 1. For every top-level function *f* imported or exported from I, after any combinators have been applied:
-    1. If S does not contain a top-level function with the same name, fail.
-    2. If the type of *f* in I is not compatible with the type of *f* in S, fail.
+1. If the maps do not have the same sets of names, fail.
+2. For each corresponding pair of members A.m and B.m:
+    1. If A.m and B.m are not the same *kind*, fail.
+"Kind" is which kind of declaration the member is: method, getter, setter.
+Note that variables are not a kind because a variable is just a getter (final) or pair of getter and setter (non-final).
+    2. Else if A.m is a method:
+        1. If their return types are not compatible, fail.
+        2. If their parameter lists are not compatible, fail.
+    3. Else if A.m is a getter:
+        1. If their return types are not compatible, fail.
+    4. Else (A.m is a setter):
+        1. If their value types are not compatible, fail.

-**To tell if two types A and B are compatible:**
+**To tell if two types A in I and B in S are compatible:**

 1. If A and B are both `void`, succeed.
- 2. If A and B are interface types:
+2. Else if A and B are both named types:
-     1. If they don't refer to the same declaration, fail.
-     2. If their type argument lists are not compatible, fail.
+    1. If their type argument lists are not compatible, fail.
+    2. If they do not refer to the same declaration, fail.
- 3. If A and B are function types:
+3. Else (A and B are function types):
     1. If the return types are not compatible, fail.
+    2. If their parameter lists are not compatible, fail.

+**To tell if two parameter lists are compatible:**

-     2. If the mandatory parameter lists are not compatible, fail.
+1. If the mandatory parameter lists are not compatible, fail.
-     3. If the optional positional parameter lists are not compatible, fail.
+2. If the optional positional parameter lists are not compatible, fail.
-     4. If the map of named parameters is not compatible, fail.
+3. If the named parameter maps are not compatible, fail.
-     5. If any corresponding default values are not identical, fail.
+4. If any corresponding default values are not identical, fail.
-     6. Otherwise, succeed.
+5. Otherwise, succeed.
- 4. Otherwise, fail.

 **To tell if two maps of names to types compatible:**

 1. If the maps do not have the same sets of names, fail.
 2. If any name maps two types in either map that are not compatible, fail.
 3. Otherwise, succeed.

 **To tell if two lists of types are compatible:**

 1. If the lists have different lengths, fail.
 2. If any lockstep pair of types in the lists aren't compatible, fail.
 3. Otherwise, succeed.

-Note that this is much tighter than assignment compatibility, or even subtyping.
+Note that this is *much* tighter than assignment compatibility, or even subtyping.
-We could loosen this here, but as we'll see, this helps later phases.

 #### Phase 2: Types